gnkk/resume_modifier/README.md

 - `resume_review.json` — the chosen job, both stages' final verdicts, and the full cycle-by-cycle history for each stage

-## GitHub integration (deferred)

-The context agent already has GitHub MCP wiring in `agents/context_agent.py`, but it stays off until you set `GITHUB_PAT` in `.env` — no code changes needed when you're ready:

-1. Create a fine-grained GitHub Personal Access Token scoped to `Contents: Read` (and `Read/Write` if you later want the agent to push commits/PRs) on the repos you want it to look at.
-2. Set `GITHUB_PAT=<token>` in `.env`.
-3. Run the pipeline as usual — the context agent will automatically pull in GitHub project details (READMEs, languages, notable repos) to supplement the resume content.

-Without a `GITHUB_PAT` set, the context agent runs on the resume PDF (+ optional job description file) alone.

 ## Project structure